-2. Have A Picnic At Place Des Vosges
+2. Best Things To Do In Le Marais: Picnic At Place Des Vosges

-Places des Vosges was Paris’s first planned square commissioned by Henri IV in 1605.
+Place des Vosges was Paris’s first planned square commissioned by Henri IV in 1605.
 Place Royale, as it was originally called, became home to Paris’s aristocracy.
-It was renamed Place des Vosges in 1793 as a tribute to the Vosges department in France which were the first to pay their taxes to the government.
+It was renamed Place des Vosges in 1793 as a tribute to the Vosges department in France which were the first to pay its taxes to the government.

-3. Le Marais In Paris: Enter The House Of Victor Hugo
+3. Le Marais In Paris: See Victor Hugo’s House

-Victor Hugo lived at #6 which is the only house in Place des Vosges open to the public.
+Victor Hugo lived at #6, the only house in Place des Vosges open to the public.
 Wander through this museum and see where Hugo wrote the Hunchback of Notre Dame and part of Les Miserables.

-The upstairs windows provide a lovely view over Places des Vosges.
+The upstairs windows provide a lovely view over Place des Vosges.